 Side note: Mount Vernon just published their professional album of photos from the weekend.
 I highly recommend checking it out.

 Thoughts on the reenactment: at the other ones I’ve attended, there’s usually an introductory piece, like the National Anthem before a sporting event.
 After the firing stops, someone usually plays Taps, all the “dead” get up and applause breaks out.
 I was both pleased and mildly disappointed neither of those happened here.
 RevWar existed before either Francis Scott Key or Taps, so I appreciated their historical accuracy.
-On the other hand, all the players are from a post-Taps era.
+On the other hand, all the players are from a post-Taps era so an argument could be made for their inclusion.
 There was some sort of bugle/fife/drum thing before and after, but I did not recognize either tune.
 Upon reflection, Taps would have seemed out of place, so good on them for that.

 I took a quick tour through the museum, checked out some artifacts, obeyed the “no photography” rule again, said goodbye to the people I knew, then drove home.
 Overall it was quite a satisfactory day that has ushered in some sort of colonial kick.
 Maybe I’ll actually go read a biography on George Washington now.